-Refer to the Integrated Project Management process area for more information about establishing the project's defined process.
+Refer to the Integrated Work Management process area for more information about establishing the defined process for the work.

 Refer to the Measurement and Analysis process area for more information about aligning measurement and analysis activities and providing measurement results.